Commitment & Governance

-Our top 10 suppliers represent more than 80 percent of our production volume; we have worked with the majority of these partners for 25 years or more.
-We have traced 100 percent of our Tier 1 and Tier 2 supply chain for our lingerie and apparel products.
-We have also begun the work of tracing our Tier 3 suppliers.
+Our top 10 suppliers represent more than 80 percent of our production spend; we have worked with the majority of these partners for over 20 years or more.
+We have mapped 100 percent of our Tier 1 and Tier 2 supply chain for our lingerie and apparel products.
+We have also begun the work of mapping our Tier 3 suppliers.

 Our definition of tiers is aligned with the Sustainable Apparel Coalition and Science Based Targets initiative, as follows:

 |Facilities that supply Tier 1 facilities with fabrics, trims or components

 Facilities that provide processing services (e.g., embroidery, printing, laundries)

 |Raw material processing

 VS&Co is fully committed to ensuring our products are ethically sourced.
 This commitment starts with our leaders and cascades throughout our organization.

 We strongly believe that the quality of our merchandise begins with the treatment of the people who make our product.
 We hold ourselves and each other accountable to our values in all that we do.
 In that spirit, we strongly believe that the quality of our merchandise begins with the treatment of the people who create our products.
 VS&Co only works with suppliers that share our commitment to ethical and responsible business practices.
 This commitment is embedded in the many measures by which we evaluate supplier partners and has been part of our comprehensive and proprietary approach to how we do business for decades.